 Hip and elbow dysplasia are orthopedic conditions that can be debilitating for dogs by making every step they take painful and difficult.
 The conditions are caused because the bones of the hip or elbow joints are not formed and seated appropriately.
 Eventually, they wear away at the cartilage and bone will rub on bone, which is painful.
 Signs that a dog will eventually become dysplastic can be detected early in life through radiographs (x-rays).
 Since the predilection for these conditions is genetic, breeding affected dogs together increases the risk that the resultant puppies will have bad hips or elbows, often necessitating expensive and difficult surgical corrections at some point in their lives.
 It is recommended that dogs with poor conformation not be bred and dogs with moderate changes be bred to dogs with excellent joints.
 The sire and dam of your prospective puppy should have been tested minimally for hip dysplasia and (ideally) for elbow dysplasia and those records should be available to you.

-View our educational on-demand webinars or attend one of our upcoming webinar sessions and learn more about how to raise healthy animals.
+View our educational webinar series and learn more about how to raise healthy animals.